brorarangers/brorarangers.github.io/_posts/2015-12-29-hogmanay-review.md

 Talking of proud histories, it was also brought to our attention a few days later that the 5th of August was the anniversary of Glasgow Celtic buying [Roddy MacDonald](http://www.thecelticwiki.com/page/MacDonald,+Roddie) from Brora Rangers in 1972.

+One of our ex-players remembered the occasion well,

+*"We played Huntly away and on the road home Roddy and Sammy Wilson got of the bus in Inverness to meet the Celtic boss in the Station Hotel"*

 On the 7th of August we announced that Colin Maclean would be joining Clachnacuddin FC on loan, originally until the 20th December.
 Colin is a young man who joined our under 15 squad back in 2012 - and scored a hat-trick on his debut.
 Supporters will no doubt remember him best for his fantastic [6 goal bonanza](http://www.highland-news.co.uk/Sport/Football/Fort-William-FC/Brora-Rangers-teenager-hits-six-on-debut-at-Fort-William-14092014.htm) at Claggan Park on his debut start for the first team back in November 2014.
 It's a measure of how competitive a striker's position is at Dudgeon Park these days

 Next up in our early fixtures were Buckie Thistle at Victoria Park, and the goals just kept on coming.
 It's a happy band that follow Brora around the Highland League grounds every season, and it's nice to see some of our favourite haunts are just as glad to see us,